 Orville Freeman died February 20, 2003, of complications from Alzheimer's disease.

 Jane C. Shields was born in Winston-Salem, North Carolina, and educated at the University of Minnesota where she earned a bachelor's degree in political science.
 It was there she met her husband, Orville L. Freeman, who served as Governor of Minnesota from 1955 to 1961 and U.S. Secretary of Agriculture from 1961 to 1969.
 Orville and Jane were married in 1942 while Orville was stationed at the Marine Corps Base in Quantico, Virginia.
 They had two children, daughter Constance Jane and son Michael.

-Mrs. Freeman has devoted her life to public service, as First Lady of Minnesota and after as a leader engaged in the work of numerous national and international organizations and ambassadorships devoted to the public good, such as the United Nations and UNICEF.
-Mrs. Freeman served as National President of the Girl Scouts of America from 1978 to 1984 and has remained on their Board of Directors since 1966.
+Mrs. Freeman devoted her life to public service, as First Lady of Minnesota and after as a leader engaged in the work of numerous national and international organizations and ambassadorships devoted to the public good, such as the United Nations and UNICEF.
+Mrs. Freeman served as National President of the Girl Scouts of America from 1978 to 1984 and remained on their Board of Directors from 1966.
 As a member of CARE's Board since 1979, Mrs. Freeman led in the organization of a highly effective advocacy arm to support its international humanitarian and development programs.
 In 1994 she and her husband were honored by CARE by receiving their International Humanitarian Award.
-She is an active member of the Women's National Democratic Club in Washington, DC, and was its president from 1988–1989.
-Mrs. Freeman has been an active campaigner not only on her husband's behalf but in U.S. Presidential campaigns as well.
+She was an active member of the Women's National Democratic Club in Washington, DC, and was its president from 1988–1989.
+Mrs. Freeman was an active campaigner not only on her husband's behalf but in U.S. Presidential campaigns as well.

 Jane Freeman died in Minneapolis on March 23, 2018 at the age of 96.